 People usually exercise so that they can be healthy.
 Different types of exercises offer different benefits.
 The benefits that you are likely to get doing mountain climbers are likely not to be the same benefits you are going to get doing pilates and that is why people are always advised to incorporate different types of exercises into their workout routine.
 Here are the advantages of doing pilates:

 Other different types of exercises require you to be at a certain fitness level but that is not the case when it comes to pilates.
 It does not matter whether you are young or old, a man or a woman, a regular gym goer or just a newbie, anyone can do pilates (4).
 If you choose to do this exercise at home, make sure you follow the instructions given by the instructor so as to get the most out of the exercise.
-For people who prefer working out in a group of people, this is the perfect exercise for them as it has the class theme.
+For people who prefer working out in a group of people, this is the perfect exercise for them as classes are typically available.

-This is the main area of focus by the pilates.
-The movements involved as well as the poses involve help to make your core strong and stable (1).
+This is the main area of focus in pilates.
+The movements involved as well as the poses involved help to make your core strong and stable (1).
 A strong core is as important as most of the movements you do originate from the core.
 Having a strong core makes those movements easier.
 Apart from movement, a strong core makes everyday activities easier.
-Activities like carrying a bag of groceries, bending down to wear your shoes, tying your shoes and so on (6).
+Activities like carrying a bag of groceries, bending down to put on your shoes, tying your shoes and so on (6).

 A strong core also enables a person to have balance and stability (6).
-It enables your body to be stable even in places with uneven terrain and prevents you from falling.
+A strong core enables your body to be stable even in places with uneven terrain and prevents you from falling.
 A strong core also helps with your posture.
 When your core muscles are weak, you find yourself slouching more hence ruining your posture.

 In any sport that requires flexibility, you will find the athletes doing pilates.
 This is also true for dancing as one has to be flexible to dance some dances like ballet dancing.
-It helps improve flexibility with all the movements involved together with all the stretching.
+Pilates helps improve flexibility with all the movements combined with all the stretching.
 Pilates as an exercise is all about stretching and strengthening different body parts (1).